-- (b) All cut and fill slopes shall be stabilized with planting at the completion of final grading.
+- (h) All cut and fill slopes shall be stabilized with planting at the completion of final grading.
 Planting should be of native plant species indigenous to the Santa Monica Mountains using accepted planting procedures, consistent with fire safety requirements.
-Such planting shall be adequate to provide 90 percent coverage within 90 days and shall be repeated, if necessary, to provide such coverage.
 This requirement shall apply to any disturbed soils; - (c) Should grading take place during the rainy season (November 1 March 31), sediment basins (including debris basins, desilting basins, or silt traps) shall be required on the project site prior to or concurrent with the initial grading operations and maintained through the development process to minimize sediment from runoff waters during construction.
 All sediment should be retained on-site unless removed to an appropriate approved dumping location.